Section 5. Student Conduct System

 2017-2018 student guide

 5.0 STUDENT CONDUCT SYSTEM

 The Office of the Dean of Students coordinates the Student Conduct System and all matters relative to the conduct and behavior of Boston College students in order to maintain a community conducive to the overall mission of Boston College.

 The Student Conduct System has been developed to ensure the existence of an environment fostering the intellectual, personal, ethical, psychological, social, and spiritual potential of all students.
 In keeping with the mission of Boston College, a conduct system should be, first and foremost, educational in nature.
 However, the rights of others within the campus community may require severe, but appropriate responses to augment student learning and ensure the rights of others.
 Such a system has among its goals personal development, moral and ethical enrichment, value formation, and citizenship.

 Any case of alleged misconduct by any Boston College student is within the jurisdiction of the Student Conduct System.
 The Code of Student Conduct and the accompanying student conduct process apply to all students enrolled, in any capacity, at Boston College.
 The conduct system applies to residential or non-residential students and governs the investigation and adjudication of violations regardless of where they occur.
-Allegations of Sexual Misconduct will be investigated according to the guidelines set forth in the Student Sexual Misconduct Policy.
+Allegations of Sexual Misconduct will be investigated and adjudicated according to the guidelines set forth in the Student Sexual Misconduct Policy.

 Additionally, in consultation with other appropriate University administrators, the Dean of Students or designee may separate a student from the University or from University housing if the student presents a substantial health or safety risk, or if the Dean of Students or designee determines that the student is unable to meet the community standards of Boston College.